50 of the Most Dependable Web Resources for University Students

 29. Zoho - Zoho has a fantastic collection of productivity and business apps.
 There are more than 20 offerings in all.
 Examples include an online word processor (Zoho Writer), online spreadsheets (Zoho Sheet), an online organizer (Zoho Planner), online database applications (Zoho Creator) and an online presentation tool (Zoho Show).

 30. Google Docs - This beta tool from Google is great for any student who wants to create or import documents, spreadsheets and other projects.
-You can access your work from any computer and share changes in real time.
+You can access these documents from any computer and share changes in real time.

 31. ThinkFree - With ThinkFree, users can create documents online of offline.
 ThinkFree provides storage and a workspace for either personal or collaborative projects.